Stephen-J-Whitaker/joanne-geraghty-music/README.md

   - [Mockup with colour scheme](docs/readme-mockup-colour-scheme.pdf)

 ### **Product Style Development**
-### Typography
+- ### Typography
   It was decided to use one cursive font and one sans serif font throughout the site.
 The cursive font Great Vibes ([Google Fonts](https://fonts.google.com/about)) is used for the logo and the headings on all the web pages and the sans serif font Arial is used for all other text.
 The use of the same 2 preffered fonts on all pages provides continuity and is intended to help the pages look unclutttered and make the site a more pleasant place to be for it's users.

-### Colour Scheme
+- ### Colour Scheme
   The mint green colour scheme and small pallete used for the user interface was chosen to make the site appear 'fresh' and 'light' and so help to envoke positive emotions in the user.
 The semi-transparency of the interface is to add to the sense 'lightness' and to provide a sense of depth to the site.
 The colours are used consistently throughout the site with the headers and footers being one tone of mint green and the main body of the pages being a lighter tone of mint green.
 All other colour is provided by the background images and, where present, gallery pictures and videos.
 A mix of grey scale and colour videos and photos was chosen and arranged to provide balance to the pages in which they are present without introducing clashing or overly vibrant colours that would work against the use of a mint theme used to convey a sense of calm.

-### Images
+- ### Images
   The full viewport background images with the semi transparent user interface was chosen to give an ethereal 'lightness' and depth to the site.
 All the images and videos used in the galleries are cropped to a square aspect ratio and same size for consistency and therefore to help produce a positive emotional response in the user.

-### Layout
+- ### Layout
   A simple and consistent full page scroll with a header and 'sticky' footer was chosen as it is familiar with internet users and will be intuitive to navigate.
 The layout is fully responsive and, for consistency, all the features look the same on all screen sizes (although some, like the navigation bar, are arranged differently and wrap under other objects for smaller screen sizes).
 The header and footer is the same on all pages.
 With the exception of the weddings page the background image is the same on all pages for consistency.
 The wedding page has a wedding themed background image as deayiled in teh features specification.

-### User Feedback
+- ### User Feedback
   Any clickable or interactive feature or link will have a style change in response to an on hover event to identify the feature as interactive to the user.
 The change in style on occurence of a hover event is detailed in the features section.

 ## **3. Features**
 ### **Implemented Functional Features**
+Features are arranged and combined, when appropriate, into the website in what was deemed to be the most intuitive and efficient manner.
+Multiple user stories may be dependent on a given feature and this is noted in the descriptions below.
+User 'story links' in this section of the readme are to the user story details and acceptance criteria for reference and the 'feature' in this section of teh readme are to the acceptance criteria for the features.
 - ### Landing page [[Feature](docs/readme-feature-list.pdf) 'Landing Page' (ID 3)]
   - The 'Landing page' (ID 3) [feature](docs/readme-feature-list.pdf) is a dependency of all of the [user stories](docs/readme-user-stories.pdf).

-  The landing page is the site visitors welcome to the site.
-The background picture is Jo with a guitar to indicate she is a musician and if a user has seen JO they will know on seeing the background image that they have found the correct site.
+  The landing page (Home) is the site visitors welcome to the site.
+The background picture is Jo with a guitar to indicate she is a musician and if a user has seen Jo they will know on seeing the background image that they have found the correct site.
 In case the background image is partially obscured by the objects on the page there is also the same picture of Jo in the about Jo section of the 'Home' Landing Page.
-   #### Landing Page (Home)

    ![The Landing Page](assets/readme/readme-landing-page.jpg)

    - #### Header and Footer